 - 12. De-identified SUS, data linked using derived Eclipse identifier, is now held in NHSD certified, tested, approved data centre in disused nuclear bunker. - 13.
 User access to web-based application which uses Microsoft technologies (ASP.Net and SQL Server). - 14.
 Access is limited to authorised users and utilises role-based access using 2 factor authentication. - 15.
 Utilises primary care data and SUS Data which is pseudonymised for practice users who can only use the available patient reference for identification of patients with access to their own primary care system. - 16.
 Practices that are using 'Little Gemini' can perform reidentification of patients raised via patient alerts and long-term condition manager. - 17.
-This allows an authorised user to request display the NHS Number . - 18.
-This sends the Eclipse identifier to the QEHKL to search for patient information.
+This allows an authorised user to request display the NHS Number .

+- 18. This sends the Eclipse identifier to the QEHKL to search for patient information.
 Where found an encrypted NHS number is returned and displayed in a separate window.
-The NHS number is not stored or cached, and all access logged. - 19.
-Presentation of the NHS Number can only be performed when accessed via a secure HSCN connection.
+The NHS number is not stored or cached and all access logged. - 19.
+Presentation of the NHS Number can only be performed when accessed via a secure HSCN connection. - 20.
+All user details are de-identified for use by the CCG.

-Note: In Diagram below, where N3 is indicated, please read as HSCN
+Note: in the diagram below, reference to N3 should be read as HSCN.